lyshoon/lyshoon/README.md

 # 💫 About Me:
 Hi, I'm Shoon! 🦋
-🎓 Undergraduate CS Student at Korea University, South Korea 🐯
+🎓 Undergraduate CSE Student at Korea University, South Korea 🐯
 🎶 Passionate about music and coding
 🔍 Currently focusing on improving my skills in Computer Vision